gravitational/predicate-lang/spec.md

    !type(U, types.User)
 ```

-**Undeclared atoms**
+**Undeclared atoms and clauses**

-TODO: Use type checking and undeclared variables to bring safety
+Use type checking and undeclared variables to bring safety:

 ```prolog
 % error: member's second type can be only types.Group, not string